 Any process that involves the actions of people will contain hidden complexity and opportunity.
 Business processes and systems must be aligned with the way human beings think, feel, and act to maximize value and minimize risk.

 We spoke with Six Sigma Black Belts to discuss how a human-centered approach can improve outcomes and increase impact.
 Here are 6 ways to include the human dimension in your next process reengineering project.

 1: Learn what people are actually doing and what they are trying to do

 - Sit with and observe a few people at key steps in the process.
 You may see variations in the current state process that you didn’t know existed.
-You will better understand what the new process needs to accomplish, build goodwill, and maybe a find champion of the redesigned process.
+You will better understand what the new process needs to accomplish, build goodwill, and maybe find a champion of the redesigned process.

 “By talking to users you find out what’s really happening and where it’s really happening.” – P.S., Six Sigma Black Belt

-2: Measure intangibles like satisfaction, frustration, value
+2: Measure intangibles like satisfaction, frustration, and value